SharePoint/sp-dev-docs/docs/schema/view-element-list.md

-In a list definition ([Schema.xml](http://msdn.microsoft.com/library/c2f01064-80d8-47ee-b602-ecf4c480ac56(Office.15).aspx)), defines a view for a list in a Web site based on Microsoft SharePoint Foundation, where each list can contain a number of views.
+In a list definition ([Schema.xml](http://msdn.microsoft.com/library/c2f01064-80d8-47ee-b602-ecf4c480ac56(Office.15).aspx)), defines a view for a list in a website based on Microsoft SharePoint Foundation, where each list can contain a number of views.

 <table>